karolbe/dar-update-maven-plugin/README.md

-A simple Maven plugin which makes releasing a project containing DAR file a bit easier.
+A simple Maven plugin which makes releasing a project containing Documentum DAR file a bit easier.
 It is aimed at projects where DAR artifacts are mostly static and only a few JARs are updated between releases, for other cases it is recommended to build a DAR file each time during a release.